survivejs/webpack-book/manuscript/output/04_module_federation.md

 The styling portion sets up Tailwind for styling so we can make the demonstration look better.
 I've disabled the background image applied to `body` in an earlier demonstration from the _Loading Images_ chapter to make the output look neater.

-If you `npm run start:mf`, you should be able to see the application running.
+If you `npm run start:mf`, you should see the application running.
 In case you click on any of the buttons,

 W> Before proceeding further, make sure you have webpack 5 installed and set up in your project.